 Every family has their own set of unusual remedies, tips and tricks for cleaning, budgeting or special methods of preparing food in their new kitchen full of replacement doors.
 However, in case you’re lacking in the kitchen wives tales department, fear not.
 We dug deep and asked around for some bizarre ideas that involve culinary items.
 We’d love to hear your advice or if you disagree with any of ours, then let us know!

-To kick off is a godsend for cleaning the oven, which is everyone’s worst chore, in our opinion.
+To kick off our tips, this one is a godsend for cleaning the oven.
+Possibly everyone’s worst chore, in our opinion.
 A cheap and cheerful pumice stone is the answer to your prayers for this gruelling task.
-We know the pumice isn’t a kitchen item but hey, its household.
+We know the pumice isn’t a kitchen item but hey, it's household.
 So, a wet pumice stone removes the grease and grime from your oven without the strenuous scrubbing of a wire brush or cloth.
 You can thank us later.

-Another method that will save your freshly painted manicure, or just make life easier (if you’re male) is to add salt into a greasy pan before washing it.
-The salt magically absorbs all of the grease allowing you to bin the content and wash as normal instead of the obligatory two or three day soak before washing.
+Another tip that will save your freshly painted manicure, or just make life easier is to add salt into a greasy pan before washing it.
+The salt magically absorbs all of the grease.
+This allows you to bin the content and wash as normal instead of the obligatory two or three day soak before washing.

-Next is a more fun DIY involving a banana.
+Next of our tips is a more fun DIY tip involving a banana.
 Next time your CD or DVD starts skipping or generally just misbehaving rub a banana (the actual fruit part, not the skin) around the edge of the disc.
 Unbelievably this stops skipping or freezing by sealing any scratches.
 This really is a great and cheap trick to rescue your favourite old album.

 Glass and mirrors are notoriously difficult to clean well, but look no further.
-Use cheap coffee filters instead of dusters or paper towels, as they don’t leave any streaks and are available for pennies.
+Use cheap coffee filters instead of dusters or paper towels.
+They don’t leave any streaks and are available for pennies.
 This is a great tip for this time of year too, whilst you’re spring-cleaning your home.

 A lot of people use bay leaves within their cooking, however these beauties can also be helpful in your garden.
 Its will soon be the summer when you will be enjoying being outside at home.
 One of our Brits most common bugbears during the nicer weather is the influx of insects!
 The answer to combat this is to spread a few bay leaves around veggie patches and flowerbeds.
 The scent deters insects, so no more nibbled petals or ruined crops.